josh-moore-cohesity/scripts/Python/Gflags/README.md

 # **gflags.py**

-   Query, Set, Or Clear Gflags and optionally restart services.<br />
+   Query, Set, Or Clear Gflags and optionally restart services.
+This can be used for 1, multiple, or all clusters.<br />
    [pyhesity.py](https://github.com/bseltz-cohesity/scripts/tree/master/python/pyhesity) is required

 ## **Download**